When applying for overseas teaching positions, you need to consider many aspects of the job search that don’t apply to a regular job search.

 Overseas Visas and Work Permits

-There is a lot of variety in visas and permits; therefore, it is always best to check with officials at the school to make sure you are getting the right one.
+There is a lot of variety in visas and permits; therefore, it is always best to check with officials at the school to ensure you are getting the right one.
 Visa and work permits take time to process, so ensure you have given yourself enough time, as you will not be able to enter most countries without one.

 Salaries, Taxes, and the Cost of Living